ebzzry/ebzzry.github.io/en/fkd/emacs-mail.md

 this article to make things simple.
-However, if you want to learn more, you can always go to the [getmail](http://pyropus.ca/software/getmail/documentation.html) and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e/index.html) documentation, to fill in missing gaps, that you may have.
+However, if you want to learn more, you can always go to the [getmail](http://pyropus.ca/software/getmail/documentation.html) and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e/index.html) documentation, to fill in missing information, that you may have.